 What kind of privileges are there?

-Patio Breaks – Each squadron has a couple patios, generally located outside of the laundry rooms.
-It’s a partially fenced off area that contains some benches, vending machines with soda and candy, and pay phones.
+Patio Breaks – Each squadron has a couple of patios, generally located outside of the laundry rooms.
+It’s a partially fenced off area that contains some benches, vending machines with soda and candy, and payphones.
 If given a patio break, you’ll get to access these “amenities,” for a specified amount of time.
-That’s the reason most folks suggest you bring a calling card, or have some cash on you.
-We never ended up getting a patio break in my flight.
-Our MTI preferred to send us on base liberty, so that we got the chance to get out of the squadron area.
+That’s the reason most folks suggest you bring a calling card or have some cash on you.
+We never ended up getting a patio break on my flight.
+Our MTI preferred to send us on-base liberty so that we got the chance to get out of the squadron area.
 Remember that the patio is not a free-for-all zone.
 Other MTIs can hear and see you in there, so act accordingly.

 Your MTI’s Trust – Arguably the most important privilege you can earn.
 If your MTI trusts you, he’ll/she’ll treat you accordingly, and depart the squadron earlier than when you first started BMT.
 They’ll give your student leaders a schedule and you’ll be left to accomplish those tasks on your own, without your MTI hovering over you.
 As long as you can prove you can get the job done without immediate guidance or without issues, they’ll continue to give you this time to yourself.